valeriorlandini/theinformer/ReadMe.md

 Grab the source with `git clone https://github.com/valeriorlandini/theinformer.git`

 `cd theinformer` and then create the necessary build files with:
-* `cmake -S . -B build -G "Visual Studio 17 2022"` on Windows (you may neeed to adjust the Visual Studio version if you have an older one)
+* `cmake -S . -B build -G "Visual Studio 17 2022"` on Windows (adjust the Visual Studio version if you have an older one.)
 * `cmake -S . -B build -G "Unix Makefiles"` on Linux
 * `cmake -S . -B build -G Xcode` on Mac

-`cd build` to put yourself into build folder.
+Navigate to the build folder with `cd build`

 Next run `cmake --build . --config Release`